neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 7 - Cleanup/README.md

 ## Delete the Neo4j Deployment
 By far the most expensive thing we deployed was our Neo4j Marketplace listings.
 That includes a r6i.4xlarge which dominates our costs.
 That costs $1.01/hour or $727.20/month.
 The deployment also has an EBS gp3 volume and a few other things for which the cost is more negligable.

+>**Warning**
-WARNING -- if you go to AWS EC2 and delete your VM this will not delete the deployment.
+>If you go to AWS EC2 and delete your VM this will not delete the deployment.
 The ASG that is part of the stack will automatically spin up a new VM.
 This is great for resilience but important to understand when taking apart your IaaS deployment.

 We can go ahead and delete it, even if your SageMaker job is still running.
 You've already exported the data from Neo4j to S3, so deleting it won't impact that job.